-BitBounce was first launched as an experimental feature to an email product the co-founders Stewart and Alexis had been working on.
+BitBounce was first launched as an experimental feature to an email product our founder, Stewart, had been working on.
 It was meant to be a feature for users to protect their inboxes and get compensated for their attention.

 Overnight, the feature experienced massive usage, and they took the difficult but important call of pivoting their entire email product to BitBounce and make the email paywall their primary focus.